h-a-y-a-s/snapscholar/README.md

         └─────────────────────┘
 ```

-**Each agent:**
-- Reads the current state
-- Performs **one responsibility**
-- Updates state and passes forward

-**Why LangGraph?**
-- Clear, reproducible pipeline
-- Easy to debug and extend
-- Streaming progress updates (used by UI)
-- Separation between reasoning, tools, and validation

 **Core stack:**
 - **LangGraph** - Agentic workflow orchestration
 - **Google Gemini 2.0 Flash** - AI summarization and reasoning